HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 Websites that have many visitors may be more prone to targeted attacks given that there are more users with potentially sensitive data to attract attackers.
 Therefore, it can be expected that widely visited websites invest more in security in order to safeguard their users.
 To evaluate whether this hypothesis is valid, we used the ranking provided by the [Chrome User Experience Report](./methodology#chrome-ux-report), which uses real-world user data to determine which websites are visited the most (ranked by top 1k, 10k, 100k, 1M and all sites in our dataset).

 {{ figure_markup(
-  caption="Percentage of top-1000 sites that use HSTS.", content="50.70%",
+  caption="Percentage of top 1000 sites that use HSTS.", content="50.70%",
   classes="big-number",
   sheets_gid="1156119511"